 The Reflect comes in two options; a 40” screen or a 50” screen.
 The 50” screen will cost you another $600, which seems a bit steep, so I would recommend sticking with the 40”.
 All your workouts are tracked as well as your heart rate, calorie burn, and more.

 - Sleek, easy to integrate design that goes in any room

 - Does not include equipment, you would need to have your own weights, bands, mat, etc.

 - Users complain that the connectivity is often a struggle which leads to slow connections and lagging workouts

 - It can be difficult to move around should you want to

 - The larger screen is significantly more money

 Tempo is a brand new D2C fitness brand that came out with a revolutionary new product when they released the Tempo Home Studio.
-As mentioned in my personal thoughts on the tempo studio, this piece of equipment is truly unique in that it’s a complete home gym system, meaning it offers the classes, the live training and feedback, and all the equipment you need all in one.
+As mentioned in my Tempo review, this piece of equipment is truly unique in that it’s a complete home gym system, meaning it offers the classes, the live training and feedback, and all the equipment you need all in one.
 Plus, they have three carefully curated bundles to choose from that allow for accessory and equipment personalization.